Last Updated on February 25, 2021 by Jim Ferri

 By Jim Ferri

-To appreciate Finland, Helsinki, and the Finns themselves, you should know a little Finnish history.
+But in order to appreciate Finland, Helsinki, and the Finns themselves, you need to know a little Finnish history.

 First of all, Finland is a relatively young nation.
-Even Coca Cola is more than 30 years older.
+“How young” you ask?
+Coca Cola is more than 30 years older.

-And the country – especially its capital, Helsinki – has always been the focus of a tug-of-war.
+And the country – especially its capital, Helsinki – has always been the focus of a tug-of-war between neighbors.
 In short, it was founded by Swedes, conquered by Russians, and then declared independence after Russia’s October Revolution in 1917.

-You can see clear evidence of all this today if you stand in front of Helsinki’s Cathedral.
-There a statue of Russian Czar Alexander looks across the city at Finnish ferries sailing to an 18th-century Swedish fortress.
-On the other hand, it’s this amalgam of cultures that makes the city so interesting.
+You can see clear evidence of all this if you stand in front of Helsinki’s picturesque Cathedral on Senate Square.
+There you’ll see a statue of Russian Czar Alexander watching Finnish ferries sail off to an 18th-century Swedish fortress.

-There’s to do in Helsinki, much more to the city than just this cultural mash up.
+There’s much to do when visiting Helsinki, and more to the city than just a cultural mash up.
 It’s also a city where great design runs rampant in everything from great architecture to blazingly bold household fabrics.
-It’s a city that rewards you with beautiful and innovative design, practically everywhere you turn.
-And it’s a city you can enjoy on a budget.
+And it rewards you with beautiful and innovative design, practically everywhere you turn.

-The bottom line: if you’re making a tour of Scandinavia don’t pass Helsinki by.
+The bottom line: if you’re traveling about Scandinavia, certainly don’t pass Helsinki by.

 Things to Do in Helsinki